CourseraK2/coursera-notes-3/Data Science Specialization - VIII. Practical Machine Learning/Week 1.md

 	ROC curve: to measure the quality of a prediction algorithm

-	Area under the curve: AOC
+	Area under the curve: AUC

 	AUC = 0.5: random guessing
 	AUC = 1: perfect classifer